centre-for-humanities-computing/danish-foundation-models/docs/datasheets/danews.md

 creation of the dataset?**

 The dataset was created with the purpose of pre-training Danish language models.
-It was created by a team of researchers at Center for Humanities Computing Aarhus (CHCAA) using a codebase jointly developed with partners from industry and industry, including KMD, Ekstra Bladet, Bristol University and Deepdivr.
+It was created by a team of researchers at the Center for Humanities Computing Aarhus (CHCAA) using a codebase jointly developed with partners from academia and industry, including KMD, Ekstra Bladet, Bristol University and Deepdivr.
 For more on collaborators on this project see the
 [GitHub repository](https://github.com/centre-for-humanities-computing/danish-foundation-models